hzburki/personal-blog-v2/posts/serverless-apis-on-the-go.md

   module.exports.index = serverless(app)
 ```

-</div>In our case we have three functions, namely; user, comment, post one for each entity.
+In our case we have three functions, namely; user, comment, post one for each entity.
 We’ll use the same file layout to create three lambda functions, as is defined in serverless.yml.

-**Note:** The name of the files (holding lambda functions) and the methods exported should be exactly the same as defined in serverless.yml.
+> **Note:** The name of the files (holding lambda functions) and the methods exported should be exactly the same as defined in serverless.yml.

 ### Database Connections

 One major issue I faced was re-using database connection.
 Initially each time I hit an endpoint a new database connection would be created.
 I had to manually close connections at the end of each function.

-This means our database connections will increase linearly and add unnecessary overhead by creating new connection every time 😥😥😥
+> This means our database connections will increase linearly and add unnecessary overhead by creating new connection every time 😥😥😥

 ### Why This Happens ??